-The Long-Baseline Neutrino Experiment (LBNE) collaboration plans a comprehensive experiment that will fully characterize neutrino oscillation phenomenology using a high-intensity, 1,300-km baseline accelerator neutrino beam and an advanced liquid argon TPC far detector.
+The Long-Baseline Neutrino Experiment (LBNE) collaboration plans a comprehensive experiment that will fully characterize neutrino oscillation phenomenology using a high-intensity, 800 mile (1,300 km) baseline accelerator neutrino beam and an advanced liquid argon TPC far detector.
 The goals for this program are the determination of leptonic CP violation and the neutrino mass hierarchy, and underground physics, including the exploration of proton decay and supernova neutrinos.
 The U.S. Department of Energy has stated its intention to carry out this program in a phased manner.
 The scope of the initial phase focuses on accelerator neutrino physics and does not include deep underground placement of the far detector or the full near detector.

 LBNE represents a substantial investment from the U.S. in a frontier facility for high energy physics.
 Thus, there is significant opportunity for new collaborators to leverage this major investment and add substantial scientific scope.
 Collaboration on the design and construction of the far detector, near detector or beamline could provide sufficient additional resources to allow us, together, to place the far detector underground in the first phase, and include a sophisticated near detector which would not only improve the accuracy of the long-baseline oscillation measurements, but have rich physics program in its own right.

 In May 2008, the Particle Physics Project Prioritization Panel (P5) published its recommendations for a strategic plan for U.S. particle physics in the next 10 years.
 The report identified three frontiers of research: the Energy Frontier, the Intensity Frontier and the Cosmic Frontier.